Personal use of CCTV

 If you install CCTV on domestic property, you should avoid capturing neighbours’ properties as this intrudes upon their privacy.
 Many CCTV systems come with audio recording facilities.
 Audio recording is particularly privacy intrusive and should be disabled.

-The DP law does NOT apply to CCTV that only covers:
+The DP law does NOT apply to CCTV that only records images of individuals who are:

-- the outside of your domestic property and only captures images of individuals within the boundary of your domestic property,
+- within the boundary of your domestic property

 as this will be for purely personal or household activities.

-The DP law DOES apply to CCTV installed at a domestic property in all other circumstances.
+The DP law DOES apply to CCTV installed at a domestic property in all other circumstances and you should read the CCTV guidance for "controllers" to understand the law and all your obligations.

 If a camera or device captures images of people in any public space, such as a footpath, roadway, shared parking area or communal entrance, etc., this does not mean that you are breaching the DP law, but it does mean that you are a “controller”.